opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 > The `test` and `[` utilities may be implemented as a single linked utility which examines the basename of the zeroth command line argument to determine whether to behave as the test or `[` variant.

-In any other context, this would be reviled as the affront to computing that it is.
-But since it was standardised _\[checks watch\]_ 38 years ago, it flies under the radar.
+In any other context, this would be reviled as the affront to computing that it is, but since it was standardised _\[checks watch\]_ 38 years ago it flies under the radar.
 I have a feeling the reception would have been different if `shell.js` tried to pull this.

 Also, I lied—they're only _sometimes_ executables!
 [As per POSIX](posix_builtin):